 The University of Washington research team, with guidance from the ECANA Steering Group, is conducting an evaluation of these first sessions.
-Look for final reports on the pilot program process and effectiveness evaluation in spring and summer, 2020.
+Look for final reports on the pilot program process and effectiveness evaluation coming soon!

 Want to learn more about CEPs-EC or our evaluation?

 Want to support increasing knowledge and empowerment about endometrial cancer?